On this page12

 5. Astrology (Mesopotamia/Greece, ~2000 BC)

 The most mainstream of all divination methods.
 Your aunt knows her sun sign.
 Your barista has "Mercury retrograde" horror stories.
-Tech CEOs quietly hire astrologers.
+Astrology has quietly retained a niche among high-pressure professionals.

 Based on celestial positions at your birth moment.
 Sun signs are just the beginning — serious astrology maps the location of all planets, the moon, various asteroids, and the mathematical relationships between them.